 Diabetes Management Questions and Answers

+Diabetes symptoms include frequent urination, especially at night, extreme thirst, weight loss without effort, extreme hunger, impaired eyesight, numb or tingling hands or feet, extreme fatigue, and extremely dry skin.
 If you need help managing your diabetes, read our Q and A page below.
 Trust the professionals at Niagara Falls Urgent Care.
-Please call us for more information or book an appointment online.
+Please contact us for more information or book an appointment online.
 Walk-ins are welcome!
-We serve patients from Niagara Falls NY, Lewiston NY, Sanborn NY, Walmore NY, Tonawanda NY, Sanborn NY, Model City NY, Youngstown NY, Ransomville NY and Grand Island NY.
+We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.

 Table of Contents: